 Run a cluster with MEV-Boost

-Charon is in an early alpha state and is not ready to be run on mainnet.
 Charon's integration with MEV-Boost is also in an alpha state and requires a non-trivial amount of configuration to get working successfully.
-In future this process aims to be much more automated and seamless from the users perspective.
+In the future, this process aims to be much more automated and seamless from a user's perspective.

-This quickstart guide focuses on configuring the builder API for a validator and assumes you already have a cluster up and running.
+This quickstart guide focuses on configuring the builder API for Charon and supported Validator clients.

 Getting started with Charon & the Builder API

-To configure Charon to use the builder API you simply need to add one flag to the
+--builder-api flag.
+To use builder API, one simply needs to add this flag to the

 charon run --builder-api

 Configuring the Teku validator client with Charon can be done by following the same process outlined in the Teku official guide.